Usage

 First request

-We will start with a simple request to the endpoint /customer
+We will start with a simple request to the endpoint /customer to retrieve your informations:

 curl -H "Authorization: Bearer <bearer_token>" http://localhost:8080/api/v1/customer